Published on July 9, 2021

 Configure Your Cache

-A problem that Prerender® users encounter sometimes is having the wrong pages cached, or having pages cached unintentionally.
-You only have so much control over which pages get cached, but if this happens, you can use your middleware to whitelist or blacklist pages.
+You may have the wrong pages cached or have pages cached unintentionally.
+When this happens, use your middleware to whitelist or blacklist pages.
+Here’s how:

-1. Use the URL parameters section of Prerender.io to ignore specific query parameters that will tell Prerender® to ignore certain URLs.
-Prerender® can then identify the canonical URL to be cached and then ignore the identical ones
+1. Use the URL parameters section of Prerender.io to ignore specific query parameters (which will tell Prerender to ignore certain URLs).
+Prerender can then identify the canonical URL to be cached and then ignore the identical ones.

-2. Modify your middleware to only send the URLs you indicate to Prerender®.
+1. Modify your middleware only to send the URLs you indicate to Prerender.

-3. Set Prerender to return non-200 status codes for pages that you don’t want to be cached.
+1. Set Prerender to return non-200 status codes for pages that you don’t want cached.

 More information on how to limit your cache can be found here.
-You can also use the Prerender® recache API to cache a URL that has been cached previously.
-This can be used to recache some of your pages that change a little more often.https://docs.prerender.io/docs/26-cached-and-recached-pages
+You can also use Prerender recache API to cache a URL that has been cached previously.
+This can be used to recache some of your pages that are often changed.

 Prerender Works With Whatever Techstack You Have